 “All your children shall be taught of the Eternal One, and great shall be the peace of your children” (Is.
 54:13)

 The ceremonies that surround the birth of a child serve many purposes.
-They are the first in a series of lifetime rituals that can mark significant moments in their life and begin a journey of linking the child to their Jewish past and commit them to a Jewish future.
-Furthermore they are a chance for the parents to thank God for their birth and reinforce the values that define their Judaism and Jewish life.
+They are the first in a series of lifetime rituals that can mark significant moments in their life and begin the journey of linking the child to their Jewish past and commit them to a Jewish future.
+Furthermore, they are a chance for the parents to thank God for their birth and reinforce the values that define their Judaism and Jewish life.
 Many ceremonies also provide a chance for the larger community to celebrate with the family.